The Emergence of Reproducibility and Generalizability in Diffusion Models: Introduction

-A deeper understanding of this question has the potential to yield more interpretable and controlled data generative processes of using the diffusion models in many application disciplines~\citep{zhang2023adding, epstein2023diffusion}.
-For example, in the text-driven image generation, insights into this question could help to guide the content generation (e.g., adversial attacking \citep{zou2023universal}, robust defending \citep{zhu2023promptbench}, copyright protection \citep{somepalli2023understanding, somepalli2023diffusion}) using the same text embedding but varying noise inputs.
-In solving inverse problems, an answer to this question will guide us to select the input noise for reducing the uncertainty and variance in our signal reconstruction ~\citep{langevin,chung2022score-MRI,luo2023bayesian}.
-Theoretically, understanding the question will shed light on how the mapping function is learned and constructed between the noise and data distributions, which is crucial for understanding the generation process through the distribution transformation or identifiable encoding~\citep{roeder2021linear, khemakhem2020variational, khemakhem2020ice}.

-In this work, we provide an in-depth study of the question and uncover an intriguing and prevalent phenomenon within the diffusion model that sets it apart from most other generative models.
-We term this phenomenon as ``\emph{consistent model reproducibility}''.
-More precisely, as illustrated in \Cref{fig:unconditional_sample}, when different diffusion models are trained on the same dataset and generate new samples through a deterministic ODE sampler from the same noises, we find that \emph{all diffusion models generate nearly identical images, which is irrespective of network architectures, training and sampling procedures, and perturbation kernels.}
+\thempfootnote{\arabic{mpfootnote}} In this work, we study an intriguing while prevalent phenomenon that sets diffusion models apart from most other generative models.
+We refer to this phenomenon as ``\emph{consistent model reproducibility}''.
+More precisely, as illustrated in \Cref{fig:unconditional_sample}, when different diffusion models are trained on the same dataset, and sampled from the \emph{same} noises when using a deterministic ODE sampler.\footnote{We employ a deterministic sampler to ensure model reproducibility, but stochastic samplers can also achieve reproducibility when they generate consistent noise across different models.}

-The consistent model reproducibility we identified for diffusion models is similar to the notion of unique identifiable encoding for deep latent-variable models, which is the property that the learned input-embedding is reproducible towards an identifiable mapping, regardless of different weight initialization or optimization procedures \citep{roeder2021linear}.
-The property was first proved by \cite{hyvarinen2016unsupervised, hyvarinen2017nonlinear, hyvarinen2019nonlinear} on the analysis of Independent Component Analysis (ICA) and extended to deep latent-variable models.
-Recently, \cite{khemakhem2020variational} demonstrated the identifiability of Variational Autoencoder (VAE) based on conditionally factorial priors distribution over the latent variables, \cite{khemakhem2020ice} consider the identifiability theory for conditional energy-based models and \cite{roeder2021linear} proved a linear identifiability on representation learning.
-In comparison, the consistent model reproducibility of diffusion models studied in this work implies that we are learning a unique encoding between the noise space and the image space.